RuberuTutor/ruberututor-curriculum/curriculum/ontario/maps/secondary/ENL1W.md

 - **C2.1**: draft and revise written work using appropriate forms, conventions, and stylistic elements for clarity and effect
 - **C3.1**: edit, proofread, and publish writing using knowledge of language conventions and tools to improve accuracy and presentation

 ### Strand D — Media Studies
-- **D1**: demonstrate an understanding of a variety of media texts and how they are constructed for specific purposes and audiences
+- **D1.1**: identify purpose and audience in a variety of media texts, and explain how choices in form, conventions, and techniques influence meaning
-- **D2**: create a variety of media texts for different purposes and audiences, using appropriate forms, conventions, and techniques
+- **D2.1**: plan, create, and refine media texts for different purposes and audiences, using appropriate forms, conventions, and techniques, and reflect on the impact of their choices

 ## 4) Planning Tables